-The Northern Rivers Region Pest Management Strategy (NRRPMS) (DECC 2007) identifies pest species across the region's parks and reserves and details priorities for control (including actions listed in the PAS and Threat Abatement Plans (TAPs) prepared under the TSC Act).
+The Northern Rivers Region Pest Management Strategy (NRRPMS) (OEH 2012) identifies priority pest animal and weed control programs across the region's parks and reserves (including actions listed in the PAS and Threat Abatement Plans prepared under the TSC Act).
 The NRRPMS also identifies where other site or pest specific plans or strategies need to be developed to provide a more detailed approach.
 The overriding objective of the NRRPMS is to minimise adverse impacts of introduced species on biodiversity and other reserve and community values whilst complying with legislative responsibilities.

-The NRRPMS identifies 4 priority pest animals as occurring in the reserve: wild dog (Canis familiaris), fox (Vulpes vulpes), cat (Felis catus) and cane toad (Bufo marinus).
-Seven noxious plant priorities are also identified for the reserve.
+The NRRPMS identifies four significant pest animals as occurring in areas adjoining the reserve although they have not been recorded on the reserve: wild dog (Canis familiaris), fox (Vulpes vulpes), cat (Felis catus) and cane toad (Bufo marinus).
+The reserve is not identified as a priority for pest animal control.
+Sixteen significant weed species are identified as occurring in the reserve which is ranked as a critical priority for rainforest weed control.
 Appendix 6 lists weeds recorded in the reserve and their threat status.